Flowminder/COVID-19/indicator_5.md

 ## What is this?

-This is the number of ‘connections’ between each pair or regions, each day.
+This is the number of ‘connections’ between each pair of regions, each day.
 This is defined as the number of unique subscribers that have visited each pair or regions, within a day.

 ## How to produce the indicator